SapienzaNLP/zebra/README.md

 ### 🦓 ZEBRA KB

-As previously explained under the [Data](#data) section, the ZEBRA pipeline requires a document index containing examples such that the retriever can fetch the most relevant ones for an input question. \
+As previously explained under the [Data](#data) section, the ZEBRA pipeline requires a document index containing examples such that the retriever can fetch the most relevant ones for an input question.
 The document index can contain:
-- examples from the training split of the dataset under evaluation.
+- examples from the training set of the dataset under evaluation.
-- examples from the training split of another dataset.
+- examples from the training set of another dataset.
-- examples from multiple training splits of a list of datasets.
+- examples from multiple training sets of a list of datasets.

 You can either access the precomputed document indexes using the link provided in the [Data](#data) section, or you can generate your own document index by running: